-The smallest country in Africa, The Gambia is just over six hours flying time from the UK and in the same time zone.
+The smallest country in Africa, Gambia is less than six hours from the UK and in the same time zone.

-But those practical details aren’t the only reason this little West African gem works so well for family holidays.
-Beautiful Atlantic beaches and a tropical climate with average year-round temperatures of 30˚C are hugely appealing.
-Then there are all the colourful towns, traditional villages and the wonderfully wild and accessible interior.
-But, for most visitors, it’s the easy, friendly charm of The Gambian people and their rich, fascinating culture that’s the biggest attraction of all.
+But easy flights and no jet leg aren’t the only reason this little West African country works so well for family holidays.
+Gambia also has beautiful Atlantic beaches, a tropical climate and average year-round temperatures of 30˚.
+Colourful towns and traditional villages along the coast contrast with an unspoiled and very accessible interior.
+But, for most visitors, it’s the easy, friendly charm of the Gambian people and the country’s rich, fascinating culture that’s the biggest attraction of all.

 Direct flights from UK to Banjul year-round.
 Flying time 6 hours 30 minutes.

 Same time zone as UK, no jet lag and English is first language.

 Africa’s smallest mainland country, nicknamed ‘the smiling coast’

 Sub-tropical climate with average temperatures of 25 to 27˚C year round.

 Warmest and driest between November and March, good for winter sun.